 Depending on the level of care needed, people addicted to Adderall can receive treatment at a hospital, live in a treatment center or receive care while living at home.

 Inpatient or partial hospitalization programs provide addiction treatment and health care services to help those struggling with substance use disorders and medical problems.
-Similar to residential care, hospitals can use medicines, therapy and structured plans to help clients reach sobriety.
+Similar to residential care, hospitals can use medicines, therapy and structured plans to help patients reach sobriety.

-In a residential treatment center, clients live with others struggling with addiction in a space free from situations that could provoke Adderall use.
+In a residential treatment center, patients live with others struggling with addiction in a space free from situations that could provoke Adderall use.
 Residential treatment centers provide nutritious meals, a comfortable place to rest and sometimes exercise and other wellness activities.
 You’ll typically attend support groups to listen to and provide tips for your peers and receive behavioral therapy to understand the factors that contribute to or coincide with your addiction.

-Unlike residential treatment,outpatient care allows clients to go to work and school and tend to other daily activities while receiving treatment.
+Unlike residential treatment,outpatient care allows patients to go to work and school and tend to other daily activities while receiving treatment.
 This type of treatment is suited for those with obligations such as child care or those who do not want to undergo inpatient care.
 Intensive outpatient programs also tend to be more affordable than inpatient or partial hospitalization programs.

 Some medicines can lessen and relieve withdrawal symptoms associated with heavy or long-term Adderall use.
 Medical professionals can provide a healthy taper-down approach to comfortably treat your addiction through inpatient or outpatient care.
 They might also use medication to treat coinciding conditions that can impact addiction, such as depression and anxiety.